Funded Futures Network vs TradeDay: Head-to-Head Comparison (2026)

 Funded Futures Network vs TradeDay: Detailed Analysis

-Funded Futures Network offers 80% profit split, while TradeDay offers 95%.
-Funded Futures Network pays out Every 3 days, and TradeDay pays out Daily.
+Funded Futures Network offers 80% to trader (80/20 split; 90/10 on Live Funded Pro) profit split, while TradeDay offers 80% initially, up to 95% after $50K cumulative profit.
+Funded Futures Network pays out Same Day, and TradeDay pays out Daily.

 Pros & Cons